Reunions Central

 Come meat with us, join in the fun, and make lots of dirty jokes (sometimes they slip out unintentionally)!

-Reed Canyon Oral History Sharing with Katy Pine '99 & Zac Perry, Maintenance Operations Manager
+Reed Canyon Oral History Sharing with Katy Pine ’99 & Zac Perry, Facilities Operations Manager

 Join us for a brief overview of the history of the canyon, and then share your own memories and stories as we wend our way through the gorgeous heart of campus.